jacobcieski/fileUploader/README.md

 Bucket=s3SrcBucket
 <br/>

-Make sure to create another s3 bucket with "resize" at the end of the name: s3SrcBucketresize
+Make sure to create another s3 bucket with "resize" at the end of the name:<br/>
+s3SrcBucketresize <br/>
 This is where the thumbnails are stored.

---Backend--
+--Backend-- <br/>
 npm install
 npm start